Cheaple/MIT-6.824/MIT_6.824.md

 Some irratating bugs in my implementations:

-+ Each time append, commit, or apply a new entry, broadcast it immediately.
++ Each time a LEADER appends, commits, or applies a new entry, broadcast it immediately.
++ Each time a server switches to FOLLOWER, it must reset the election timer.
++ Each time a LEADER receive a failed AppendEntries reply, resend AppendEntries immediately.
 + If using *channel* to implement asynchronous applier, pay attention to avoiding deadlocks!
 + Before sending out a AppendEntries RPC, make sure that the sender is still a LEADER!